Author-level metrics: Additional variations of h-index

 There are a number of models proposed to incorporate the relative contribution of each author to a paper, for instance by accounting for the rank in the sequence of authors.
 A generalization of the h-index and some other indices that gives additional information about the shape of the author's citation function (heavy-tailed, flat/peaked, etc.) has been proposed.
 Because the h-index was never meant to measure future publication success, recently, a group of researchers has investigated the features that are most predictive of future h-index.
 It is possible to try the predictions using an online tool.
 However, later work has shown that since h-index is a cumulative measure, it contains intrinsic auto-correlation that led to significant overestimation of its predictability.
-Thus, the true predictability of future h-index is much lower compared to what has been claimed before.
+Thus, the true predictability of future h-index is much lower than what has been claimed before.
 The h-index can be timed to analyze its evolution during one's career, employing different time windows.

 Criticism

-Some academics, such as physicist Jorge E. Hirsch, have praised author-level metrics as a "useful yardstick with which to compare, in an unbiased way, different individuals competing for the same resource when an important evaluation criterion is scientific achievement."
-However, other members of the scientific community, and even Hirsch himself have criticized them as particularly susceptible to gaming the system.
+Some academics, such as physicist Jorge E. Hirsch, have praised author-level metrics as a "useful yardstick with which to compare, in an unbiased way, different individuals competing for the same resource when an important evaluation criterion is scientific achievement".
+However, other members of the scientific community, and even Hirsch himself, have criticized them as particularly susceptible to gaming the system.

 Work in bibliometrics has demonstrated multiple techniques for the manipulation of popular author-level metrics.
 The most used metric h-index can be manipulated through self-citations, and even computer-generated nonsense documents can be used for that purpose, for example using SCIgen.
 Metrics can also be manipulated by coercive citation, a practice in which an editor of a journal forces authors to add spurious citations to their own articles before the journal will agree to publish it.

 Additionally, if the h-index is considered as a decision criterion for research funding agencies, the game-theoretic solution to this competition implies increasing the average length of coauthors' lists.
+A study analyzing >120 million papers in the specific field of biology showed that the validity of citation-based measures is being compromised and their usefulness is lessening.
+As predicted by Goodhart's law, quantity of publications is not a good metric anymore as a result of shorter papers and longer author lists.

 Leo Szilard, the inventor of the nuclear chain reaction, also expressed criticism of the decision-making system for scientific funding in his book "The Voice of the Dolphins and Other Stories".
 Senator J. Lister Hill read excerpts of this criticism in a 1962 senate hearing on the slowing of government-funded cancer research.
 Szilard's work focuses on metrics slowing scientific progress, rather than on specific methods of gaming: